lqueryvg/sud/readme.txt

     of the list of cells for any value is reduced to 1, the position of the value is known.

-    Therefore the index would need to be notified
+    Therefore the index would need to be notified whenever a cell value or its candidates change.